huwlloyd-mmu/intro-to-c-/week2practical.md

 * Click the button to go to the GitHub project.
 * Click on "Clone or Download", and choose "Download Zip Archive".
 * When your zip archive is ready, look inside it, find the "week2start" folder, and copy it onto the __D:__ drive.
-* Find the solution file (week2start.sln), double click it to open in visual studio, build anr run.
+* Find the solution file (week2start.sln), double click it to open in visual studio, build and run.
+It will ask you whether the project file is trustworthy - click OK to that.

 If that all worked, you should have a blank window (title "MyGame").
 Hit escape to dismiss it.